contentstack/contentstack-management-javascript/README.md

 contentstackClient = contentstack.client(axios, { authtoken: 'AUTHTOKEN' })
 ```
 ### Login
-To log in to Contentstack, provide your credentials in the following code:
+To Login to Contentstack by using credentials, you can use the following lines of code:
 ```
 contentstackClient.login({ email: 'EMAIL', password: 'PASSWORD'}) .then((response) => {